langkilde/courses/README.md

 # Courses
 Collection of notes from online courses.
-Written to allow me to quickly refresh my memory on most important things learned.
-And to keep track of assignments.
+Written to allow me to quickly refresh my memory on most important things learned, and to keep track of assignments.

 ## Coursera
 ### Functional Programmin in Scala Specialization